Schlüsselgerät 41

 The Schlüsselgerät 41 ("Cipher Machine 41"), also known as the SG-41 or Hitler mill, was a rotor cipher machine, first produced in 1941 in Nazi Germany, that was designed as a potential successor for the Enigma machine.
-It saw limited use by the Abwehr (military intelligence) towards the end of World War II.
+It saw limited use by the Abwehr (German Army intelligence) towards the end of World War II.

 History

 The SG-41 was created under order of the Heereswaffenamt (Inspectorate 7/VI organisation) as a collaboration between German cryptographer Fritz Menzer and Wanderer, a leading typewriter manufacturer.
 The machine also acquired the nickname "Hitler mill" because of the large crank attached to the side of the unit.
 Instead of using a lampboard like the Enigma, the SG-41 printed both the plaintext and ciphertext of the message onto two paper tapes.
 Due to wartime shortages of light metals such as aluminium and magnesium, the SG-41 weighed approximately 13.5 kg, which made it unsuitable for the front lines.

 Menzer intended for the SG-41 to fully replace Enigma, which he considered to no longer be secure; the Luftwaffe and Heer ordered around 11,000 units.

 A total of 1,000 units were produced.
 Various sources have reported production figures as low as 500 units due to materiel shortages, but production was halted after 1,000 units, as it was considered too heavy for use on the front.
 In December 1943, General Fritz Thiele ordered production to cease by the end of 1944.
 Beginning on 12 October 1944, the first deliveries to the Abwehr began.
 In the final months of the war, the SG-41 was used instead of the Abwehr Enigma.